 How to Choose Compassionate Food

 Over 1,000 million animals are farmed in the UK and over 75 billion worldwide, every year.
-Around 70% of these are raised in intensive factory farms, and some of these factory farms are right here in Dorset.
+Around 70% of these are raised in intensive factory farms – including over 1 million intensively reared farmed animals right here in Dorset…

 Humans have farmed animals for centuries, working in balance with nature.
 But World War II gave rise to the modern factory farm, which places production above all else.
-Most farm animals are now treated as mere commodities, and reared intensively in cages or systems that seriously impact animal welfare, human health, and devastate the environment.
+Farm animals are now treated as mere commodities, often reared intensively in cages or systems that seriously impact animal welfare, human health, and devastate the environment.

 We believe in a world without factory farming, where animals are treated with respect and compassion.